 Helping your employees stay happy and healthy will lead to a more engaged and productive workforce, as well as reduced absenteeism and better overall performance.
 It’ll help your bottom line as well.
-As noted in Inc, 56 studies on wellness programs found that businesses can expect an average ROI of $5.81 for every $1 spent on employee wellness.
+As noted in Inc, businesses can expect an average ROI of $5.81 for every $1 spent on employee wellness.

 Whatever you choose, you’ll be sure to reap the benefits of implementing your workplace wellness program.
 Here are eight fun wellness activities to add into your corporate health program.

 Related reading: How to Design an Effective Employee Wellness Program